Have you heard the story about the frog and the boiling pot?

 2. Frog enjoys the delicious swim, splashing around.

-3. Water heats to a boil, Frog synapses never sound the holy-shit-get-me-the-fuck-out-of-hear-alarm-bell to jump from the pot.
+3. Water heats to a boil, Frog synapses never sound the "it's-getting-hotter than-hell-in-here" danger alarm bell to jump from the pot.

 4. Pot boils, and so does Frog.

-We are in hot water.
+We are in the hottest water that is nearing a boil.
 And not only are most not paying attention, many who are, are focusing on solutions akin to re-arranging the deck chairs on the Titanic.

 Sustainability is not the answer.
 It is regeneration.